nids2001/scirun.pages/IschemiaTutorial.md

 In order to build a physical model out of the imaging data, we need to generate a computational mesh.
 In this example we describe an easy way of generating a tetrahedral mesh using isosurfaces.
+Another way to generate a mesh is with a [InterfaceWithCleaver](https://github.com/nids2001/scirun.pages/blob/defibrillation-tutorial/InterfaceWithCleaver.md) module.
 To build an elementary tetrahedral mesh, generate the network that is depicted in figure 4.1.
 This network introduces two new modules called **InterfaceWithTetGen** and **WriteField**.